ayush51/tutorial/tutorial.md

 <a name="field_masking"></a>
 ##### Field masking

-Field masking allows you to protect your users data during the Surfly session.
-If at some point, the user is required to enter sensitive information, such as payment details, into your website, you can hide that input from the session followers.
-Whilst the leader is able to read what they are typing into the form, the followers will only see a series of x's.
+Field masking allows you to protect the leaders data during the Surfly session.
+If the user is required to enter sensitive information (such as payment details), into your website, you can hide that input from the session followers.
+As shown in the images below, the leader is still able to read what they are typing into the form, but the followers will only see a series of x's.

 | [![Leader field masking](https://raw.github.com/surfly/tutorial/alterations/screens/Leader_fieldmasking.png)](The leader) | [![Follower field masking](https://raw.github.com/surfly/tutorial/alterations/screens/follower_fieldmasking.png)](The follower) |
 |:---:|:---:|